TaylorMonacelli/openunison.github.io/docs/namespace_as_a_service.md

   .
   .
   .
-  az_groups:
-  - k8s-cluster-k8s-administrators-internal
-  - k8s-namespace-administrators-k8s-*
-  - k8s-namespace-viewer-k8s-*
   naas:
     groups:
       internal:
         enabled: false
 ```

 If you want to enable Hybrid Management, move on to the next section.
-Otherwise skip straight to depoyment.
+Otherwise skip straight to [deployment](#deployment).

 #### External Groups